rla/sql-sync/README.md

 * name - table name.
 * keycol - name of primary key column in the table.

-For each table in the table the following triggers have to be created:
+For each table in `sync_table` the following triggers have to be created:

     CREATE TRIGGER <table>_insert